 - To relate to societal conflicts in an outreaching manner

-- To participate in international projects, where this involves coorporation on an equal footing with a local partner, and where we have the necessary knowledge of the local area and culture
+- To participate in international projects, where this involves coorporation on an equal footing with a local partner, and where we have the necessary knowledge of the local context and culture

 Organisation and corporation

-The Danish Centre for Conflict Resolution is balanced on two pillars.
+The Danish Centre for Conflict Resolution is based on two pillars.
 We are both an organisation or a members-based NGO, and a non-profit corporation.

-As a corporation the Centre earns an income on courses and specially designed tasks.
-Through this activity we are also spreading the knowledge of peaceful conflict resolution.
+As a corporation, DCCR earns an income on courses and specially designed conflict resolution activities.
+Through these activities we are also spreading the knowledge of peaceful conflict resolution.

-The organisation and corporation aspects are entwined, integral and interdependent entities.
+The member-based NGO organisation and the corporation are entwined, integral and interdependent entities.
 As an organisation, the Centre endeavours to influence society and the people around us in a peaceful way.
-As a corporation, we communicate the knowledge of peaceful conflict resolution and at the same time remain financially independent, which means that the Centre can function as an agent for peace.
+As a corporation, we communicate the knowledge of and implement peaceful conflict resolution and at the same time remain financially independent, which means that DCCR can function as an agent for peace.

-The relationship between the Centre as organisation and a corporation must be one of clear and mutual dependence – not a dilemma.
+The relationship between DCCR as member-based organisation and a corporation must be one of clear and mutual dependence – not a dilemma.
 One part is not conceivable without the other.
 The shared purpose of the two must be the first priority of both.